Gregory4321/ciao-down/README.md

 * Perhaps an extension of the users profile page, in the form of a my account section, where the user has the abilitly to change their username and password, email account associated with the account, and delete their profile if wanted.
 * Having a more personalised feeling with the users profile page.
 Allowing a user to upload an image as a profile picture.
 A

 #### Other

 * A communtiy page where users can communicate with one another, creating friendships and sharing cooking tips directly.
 * A way of following other users if their recipes are the ones you like the most.
 * A newsletter that any user can sign up to.
 * Implementing emailJS so after a user has created an account, they get an email confirming this action.
+* More detailed footer, containing navigation and call to action links.

 Some of these features I wanted to implement for deployment of this project but unfortuantely time was not on my side and I was not able to complete all of the features that potentially could have been implemtented at this time.
 There is a lot of potential for this site for further development.